saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/issue-tracking/jira.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

 This guide goes through the steps necessary to integrate Backtrace with Jira.
-Setting up integration with the Jira ticketing system requires a valid Jira REST API URL, a user and either a password for the user or an API token.

-### OAuth
-Note that Backtrace can also support OAuth for users self hosting Jira.
-Please reach out to our support team at support@backtrace.io in order to begin the process for configuring OAuth.

-This will involve creating an application link in Atlassian with a Backtrace provided public key, setting up an integration similar to the description below, and finally opening a link from a Backtrace initiated process to accept Backtrace's requested access.

 ## Set Up the Integration
-To set up the integration, navigate to the integration settings through **Project Settings > Integrations > Issue Trackers > JIRA**.
+To set up the integration, navigate to the integration settings through **Project Settings > Integrations > Issue Trackers > Jira**.

 If you wish to enable one-way synchronization or two-way synchronization, this is available from the behavior tab during configuration.
-One-way synchronization synchronizes updates from Backtrace issues to JIRA, and two-way synchronization updates Backtrace issues when JIRA issues are updated.
+One-way synchronization synchronizes updates from Backtrace issues to Jira, and two-way synchronization updates Backtrace issues when Jira issues are updated.

-These are the settings that you can configure for your Jira integration:
+You can configure the following settings:
 - Jira API (required): Jira Endpoint URL (see below for examples)
 - E-mail (required): E-mail associated with your Jira instance.
 For some users, the username of the Jira instance may be used.
 - API Token (required):  Jira API Token obtained here.
 Some Jira instances also support passwords in lieu of API Tokens, but that functionality is deprecated and will be removed.